-- Addressing the multiple causation factors of Alcohol Use Disorder at our Cincinnati Alcohol Rehab
+- Addressing the causes of AUD at our Cincinnati Alcohol Rehab

-- Alcohol Rehab in Ohio targets the most common misconceptions about Alcohol and Alcohol Use Disorders
+- Our Alcohol Rehab in Ohio targets the most common misconceptions about Alcohol Use Disorders

 - How our Alcohol Rehab Centers in Ohio help those with Alcohol Use Disorder

-- Get Help through our Alcohol Rehab Centers in Ohio
+- Get Help at our Alcohol Rehab Centers in Ohio

 - Request a Call

-At Hotel California by the Sea’s Cincinnati alcohol rehab, we have created a specialized treatment program for those who are suffering from alcohol use disorder and other co-occurring mental health disorders.
-Alcohol is a highly addictive drug and can cause significant physical and psychological damage when consumed in excess.
-Alcohol can also be extremely difficult to stop using, even when we want to quit.
+Hotel California by the Sea’s Cincinnati alcohol rehab facility has created a specialized program for those experiencing alcohol use disorder.
+Contrary to popular belief alcohol is an addictive drug that can cause significant physical and psychological damage when consumed in excess.
+Alcohol can also be extremely difficult to stop using, even when an individual wants or needs to quit.

-What is considered an alcohol addiction?
-Alcohol addiction is when a person is physically and emotionally unable to stop drinking, despite all of the negative consequences that result.
+Alcohol use is considered an addiction when a person is physically and emotionally unable to stop drinking despite having negative consequences due to their alcohol consumption.

 How do I know if I have an Alcohol Use Disorder?
 What are the common symptoms?

-According to the National Institutes of Health, individuals can determine if they have an alcohol use disorder by asking themselves a few of the following questions:
+According to the National Institutes of Health, people can determine if they have AUD by asking themselves a few of the following questions: